tahoma2d/tahoma2d_docs/source/rendering_the_animation.rst

 Other types, such as **Text** or **Image** allow to input user defined data to be displayed in the Clapperboard.

 The settings can be saved as a *Preset* in order to be reused later, using the **Save as Preset** and **Load Preset** buttons.
-They can also be stored in the project's default settings by using the File  →  **Save Default Settings** command.
+They can also be stored in the project's default settings by using the File  →  Project Management  →  **Save Default Settings** command.

 .. note:: WARNING: Adding the Clapperboard will make the scene file to lose compatibility with older versions of Tahoma.
 Setting the **Duration:** back to 0 will remove the clapperboard data from the scene, so that compatibility can be restored.

 .. tip:: **To Add a Clapperboard:**

-    1. Open the File  →  Output Settings... dialog.
+    1. Open the Render  →  Output Settings... dialog.

     2. Select the output file format to any movie type (3GP, AVI, MOV, MP4 or WebM).